-Getting started with your Extended Essay can seem like a pretty big challenge.
+Starting your Extended Essay is a big challenge.
 The best advice I can give you is start early and choose your research question carefully.
 Starting early is a time-management aspect you'll have to figure out on your own.
 But I can help you a lot on the second part.

 Coming up with an appropriate question is about 25% of the whole battle.
-Your supervisor can help you with this a little bit, but often they'll leave it to you.
+Your supervisor can help you with this, but often they'll leave it to you.

 And you’ll want to be very careful here.
 With the right question almost anything is possible.
 With the wrong question, you're setting yourself up to fail.
 Most students brainstorm possible ideas, ask for suggestions and read successful EE samples (which are often available in your high school library).
 But I want to help you to do better than the average student.
 The following 4 tests will help you make sure your RQ is top notch.